MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/08-Ex2-1-use-word-create-response-template.md

 4. Review the generated template.
 Check for completeness and logical flow.
 If you want to make any changes, it’s important to understand how changes affect Copilot when it generates a document.
 Notice that when you ask Copilot to generate a document, the Copilot prompt field appears at the bottom of the generated document, and it displays draft 1 of 1.
 At this point, you’re working in draft mode.
 What happens next depends on who updates the document – you or Copilot.

     - **You exit Copilot draft-mode when you update the document**.
-The minute you click into a document and enter a keystroke, the Copilot prompt field disappears.
+The minute you select into a document and enter a keystroke, the Copilot prompt field disappears.
 By entering that keystroke, you indicate to Copilot that you now own the document.
 As such, you’re no longer working in draft mode.
 If you want Copilot’s assistance, you must select the Copilot icon in the menu bar to open the Copilot pane.
 From that point on, Copilot can't automatically update the document.
 When you work from the Copilot pane, Copilot makes recommended changes that it displays in the Copilot pane, but you must decide which changes you want to insert into the document.

     - **You remain in Copilot draft-mode when you ask Copilot to update the document**.
 As long as you don’t make a manual change of any kind to the document (not even a keystroke), you remain in Copilot draft-mode.
 Draft-mode means that you can navigate back and forth between each of the drafts that Copilot generated.
 You can ask Copilot to make any number of other changes to the document through the prompt field that appears at the bottom of the document.
 Copilot creates a new draft for each change that it makes.
 Doing so enables you to navigate from one draft to another.
 When you request a change, the draft that’s currently displayed is the one to which Copilot applies the latest change request.
 For example, if draft 2 of 5 is displayed at the time you request a change, Copilot creates draft 6 of 6, which contains the contents of draft 2 plus the requested change.